 2. Bring food.

-If you are coming any time near meal time, let her know that you will be bringing food for her.
+If you are coming near mealtime, let her know that you will be bringing food for her.
 Sometimes the thought of making a sandwich for yourself is overwhelming for a new mom, not to mention a meal for a friend.
-If you plan on leaving before meal time let her know.
-If she has a husband and kids make sure there is enough for the whole family.
+If you plan on leaving before mealtime, let her know.
+If she has a husband and kids, ensure enough for the whole family.
 (Make sure you ask if she has any dietary restrictions, nursing moms usually stay away from dairy and onions)

-If you are stopping by and it’s not near meal time, bring something she can eat later or freeze for another day.
+If you are stopping by and it’s not near mealtime, bring something she can eat later or freeze for another day.
 Again, make enough for the whole family.
-Put it in a container you never want to see again, and let her know that it’s hers forever.
+Please put it in a container you never want to see again, and let her know it’s hers forever.
 The last thing she needs is to try and remember to wash and return a dish.

-If you aren’t into cooking get her a nice card with a gift certificate in it.
+If you aren’t into cooking, get her a lovely card with a gift certificate.
 Pizza Hut and Papa Murphy’s are great.
-If it is for a restaurant, make sure it is one that has carry-out.
-The thought of trying to go out with a newborn would reduce most new mothers to tears.
+If it is for a restaurant, make sure it has carry-out.
+Trying to go out with a newborn would reduce most new mothers to tears.

-4. You’re going to offer advice, especially if you’ve had a few babies of your own.
-That’s great, just try and keep it to a minimum.
-And end it with, “That’s what worked for me, you need to pick what works for your family.”
+When visiting a new mom, it’s normal to want to offer advice, especially if you’ve had a few babies of your own.
+That’s great, but try and keep it to a minimum.
+And end it with, “That’s what worked for me.
+You need to pick what works for your family.”

-8. There are lots of other ways to help other than stopping by the house.
+8. There are many other ways to help besides stopping by the house.

 Texting your friend while you are already at the store to see if she needs anything is a great idea.
-You can let her know you’ll put it on her front porch as you drive past (don’t ring the doorbell or go in the house).
+You can tell her you’ll put it on her front porch as you drive past (don’t ring the doorbell or go in the house).

-One of my neighbors offered to take the kids into school for me one day a week for the first few months after Cowbaby was born.
-Her generosity literally brought me to tears, and it was one of the nicest things anyone has ever done for me, seriously!
+One of my neighbors offered to take the kids to school for me one day a week for the first few months after Cowbaby was born.
+Her generosity brought me to tears; it was one of the nicest things anyone has ever done for me, seriously!

-Some of my girlfriends would also pick up the Cowkids for me and keep them at their house for a few hours and return them later in the evening.
+Some of my girlfriends would also pick up the Cowkids for me, keep them at their house for a few hours, and return them later in the evening.

-I also had a girlfriend that would pick the kids up and come out to the house for a low key play date.
-Grownup company when you’ve been with a cranky baby all day, is sometimes the best balm for your soul!
+I also had a girlfriend who would pick the kids up and come to the house for a low-key play date.
+When you’ve been with a cranky baby all day, the grownup company is sometimes the best balm for your soul!

-Sometimes sending your friend a quick text to let them know you are thinking of them, and an offer to help, is all a new mom needs to make it through a rough day.
-I almost never actually need the help, but knowing they are supporting me goes a long way.
+Sometimes sending your friend a quick text to let them know you are thinking of them and an offer to help is all a new mom needs to make it through a rough day.
+I rarely need help, but knowing they support me goes a long way.